 When it comes to having a wedding, one of the hardest tasks is planning what you’ve always wanted or dreamed about with what is actually possible logistically and financially.
-While you may have envisioned yourself coming to your ceremony on a white stallion surrounded by hundreds of butterflies, you might quickly discover that you don’t have quite enough money saved up for those expenses.
+While you may have envisioned yourself coming to your ceremony on a white stallion surrounded by hundreds of butterflies or gifting your better half the choicest of emerald cut engagement rings, you might quickly discover that you don’t have quite enough money saved up for those expenses.
 So to help you get just what you want out of your wedding without having to take on crazy amounts of debt, here are three tips for saving money so you can be able to afford your dream wedding.

 Be Realistic About Your Financial Expectations